TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Introduction

+In this paper, we introduce a novel method to explain scene classification models through textual explanations.
+In contrast to heatmaps, this approach offers a clear textual representation, addressing issues of user interpretability and avoiding dispersion of relevant regions.
+Additionally, the method improves classification performance by implementing a confidence measure and a logic-based decision maker.
+The contribution and novelty of this work are summarized as follows:

-\begin{itemize} \item We propose a novel framework designed to offer context-based textual explanations with the goal of improving the interpretability of the underlying mechanisms of scene classification models for non-expert users.
+\begin{itemize} \item We propose a novel framework designed to offer context-based textual explanations with the goal of improving the interpretability of the underlying mechanisms of scene classification models for both expert and non-expert users.

-\item We present a heuristic-based method called statistical prediction correction (SPC) to obtain a textually explainable revised prediction based on the statistics (count) of objects in the input image when the original prediction is unreliable.
+\item We present a heuristic-based method called statistical prediction correction (SPC) to obtain a textually explainable revised prediction based on the statistics of objects in the input image when the original prediction is unreliable.

-\item We conduct qualitative analysis to assess the reliability and trustworthiness of TbExplain's text-based explanations, which involves comparing the content of these explanations to the manually annotated labels.
-Furthermore, quantitative experiments on three benchmark scene datasets demonstrate better classification accuracy compared to ResNet. \end{itemize}

-The remaining sections are organized as follows.
-In section \ref{back}, we discuss the necessary background concepts for understanding the subsequent sections.
-Section \ref{related} includes the most recent and closely related works to this work.
-In section \ref{proposed}, we suggest and discuss our proposed framework in detail.
-In section \ref{experiment}, we explain the setup and results of our experiments.
-In section \ref{future}, we explore the limitations of our study and make recommendations for further research in this domain.
-Finally, In section \ref{conclusion}, we provide concluding remarks.